dd32/td-gh-ex/readme.txt

 If you have any questions or suggestions for this theme, please visit http://wordpress.org/support/theme/miranda.

 == Change log ==
+Version 1.5 2017-01-28
+Minor php improvements (escaping, fixed php error).
+Changed the max width of the content for a more comfortable reading length.
+Added more spacing around the responsive menu.

 Version 1.4 2016/06/10
 Minor changes to text sizes.